AMICUS CLINIC

 Reality: Modern silicone gel implants feel remarkably similar to natural breast tissue - soft, natural, realistic.
 Partners often cannot tell the difference.Saline implants feel slightly firmer, but still relatively natural, especially with adequate soft tissue coverage.

-Myth: Implants need to be replaced very 10 years
+Myth: Implants need to be replaced every 10 years

 Reality: Implants don't have an expiration date.
 They don't automatically need replacement at 10 years or any specific timeframe.